jentery/508v4/keywords.md

 ## Tech Speak

 * **bit box**: a collection of components for playing and/or designing tabletop games
+* **CNC**: computer numerical control; used for additive and subtractive manufacturing techniques, from 3D printing to laser-cutting to routing
 * **Dublin Core**: a small set of metadata vocabulary terms that can be used to describe digital resources as well as physical resources; often used to link resources together ("semantic web")
+* **fabrication**: usually refers to additive manufacturing techniques such as 3D printing; common in model design
+* **laser-cutting**: using a laser to etch or cut materials; common in board design
 * **metadata**: data about data; used to describe, structure, administer, qualify, and quantify resources; often standardized through a core terms and controlled vocabularies (see Bowker and Star)
 * **Markdown**: a lightweight markup language with plain text formatting syntax; designed to be converted into other formats, such as HTML; extension/suffix is MD (but TXT also works)
+* **routing**: using subtractive manufacturing to cut hard materials; common in model and board design
 * **Tabletop Simulator**: allows people to play and create tabletop games in a multiplayer physics sandbox; created with the Unity engine
 * **text editor**: a piece of software for editing "plain text" as character representations; seen as an alternative to what-you-see-is-what-you-get (WYSIWYG) word processors and rich text; often entwined with rhetorics of command line or coding knowledge as well as distraction-free composition

 ## Prototyping

-Types of prototypes relevant to this seminar and overlapping with media history, literary history, and textual criticism:
+Here are some types of prototypes that overlap with the work of media history, literary history, and textual criticism:
 * **imitation** (labour of the text): to better understand the composition of a text by learning the techniques involved in its production
 * **forgery** (economy of the text): to better understand the public perception and/or value of a text by learning the techniques involved in its production, but with intent to either deceive or reveal deception
 * **scenario** (interaction with the text): to better understand how people may ultimately interpret a text by situating it in contexts of use and then observing those uses